addania/coding/src/pages/Tabula_Rasa.md

 docker run hello-world
 ```

-> You should get a message simialr to this:
+> You should get a message similar to this:

 ```
 Hello from Docker!